haiderCho/Portfolio/docs/color-palette.md

 ## 3-Color Minimal Palette

-If you need a minimal 3-color version:
+For a minimal 3-color version:

 1. **Primary**: `#00F0FF` (Cyber Cyan)
 2. **Background**: `#0A0A0A` (Deep Space Black)